youngchief-btw/identpp/README.md

 Also to customize you need to modify variables in the code and compile.

-I'm hoping to fix this in the future, and have pre-built binaries too.
+I'm hoping to really improve this over time.